Woodruff nearly perfect through 8, Brewers beat Phillies 9-1

+MILWAUKEE (AP) — Brandon Woodruff was one pitch away from perfection over eight innings, and he didn’t exactly regret the one that went awry.

-MILWAUKEE (AP) — Brandon Woodruff allowed a solo homer but was otherwise perfect over eight innings, Christian Yelich hit his NL-leading 21st home run and the Milwaukee Brewers went deep five times in a 9-1 victory over the Philadelphia Phillies on Sunday.
+Woodruff allowed a solo homer but was otherwise perfect before being lifted, Christian Yelich hit his major league-leading 21st home run and the Milwaukee Brewers went deep five times in a 9-1 victory over the Philadelphia Phillies on Sunday.

-Woodruff (7-1) retired his first 15 batters before Andrew Knapp opened the sixth with his first homer.
+Woodruff (7-1) retired his first 15 batters before Andrew Knapp opened the sixth with his first homer on a low changeup.

+“He did a good job on it,” Woodruff said.
+“Maybe I could have went with a different pitch, a different selection.
+But I went in and asked where the pitch was, if it was down, and they said it was down.
+So, he did a really good job with it.
+Going back, you always can say you (wish you could) take it back, but at that moment I was convicted with throwing a changeup.
+So, you just tip your cap.”

 Ben Gamel had two homers for the Brewers, and Hernán Pérez and Yasmani Grandal also went long.

-Woodruff struck out a career-high 10, fanning the final batter in each of his innings while matching a career high with 24 outs — a mark he set in his previous outing against Atlanta.
+Woodruff struck out a career-high 10, fanning the final batter in each of his innings.
 Woodruff has won 6 of 8 starts since his only loss on April 10.
+He also pitched a career-high eight innings in his previous start against Atlanta, making him the first Brewers pitcher with consecutive starts of at least eight innings since Taylor Jungmann in 2015.

+“Thank goodness for Knappy,” said Bryce Harper, who struck out all three at-bats.
+“A lot of us thought he had stuff to be perfect today.
+I thought he went out there and did a good job.
+Sometimes it’s going to be like that.”

-Woodruff also drove in two runs with a single and double, raising his average to .370.
+Woodruff also drove in two with a single and double, raising his average to .370.

+Woodruff, who said his only no-hitter was in high school, wanted to pitch the final inning, but manager Craig Counsell opted for Matt Albers, who finished with a perfect ninth.

+“I tried to,” Woodruff said.
+“It’s a long season.
+I asked him if I could go back out, and I asked him if he was sure.
+I pleaded with Craig to try to let me go back out, but I understood the decision.”

 Yelich opened a four-run fifth with a drive to left off Vince Velasquez.
 Pérez added his fifth homer, and Woodruff capped the inning with an RBI single to put the Brewers up 7-0.